szager-chromium/rr/Usage.md

 The overhead of recording an application with rr is pretty low, but it depends on the application's workload.
 In general you should expect around a 1.2x to 1.4x slowdown.
 At the lowest end, a purely CPU-bound tracee will incur around 1.1x-1.2x overhead.
 At the high end, a tracee that just makes syscalls in a tight loop can have 4x slowdown or more.

 rr doesn't record shared-memory multithreading, so it forces your application's threads to execute serially.
-Your application can see an additional slowdown if it takes advantage of hardware parallelism.
+Your application can see an additional slowdown if it takes advantage of multicore parallelism.

 ## Debugging a recording